HumabHatterZed/WhistleWindInscryptionMods/BonnieBakingPack/README.md

 These cards can be obtained in Act 1 by enabling them in the config file.

 ## Compatibility
-**GrimoraMod** - Spooky variants of the main cards will appear in the mod.
+**GrimoraMod** - Spooky variants of the main cards will appear in the mod, as well as a custom starter deck.

-**P03 in Kaycee's Mod** - Tech variants of the main cards will appear in the mod.
+**P03 in Kaycee's Mod** - Robotic variants of the main cards will appear in the mod, as well as a custom starter deck.

 **Tribal Libary (sic)** - Mouse cards will gain the Vermin tribe and cat cards will gain the Feline tribe.

 **Bundle of Totems** - Mouse cards will gain the Vermin tribe and cat cards will gain the Feline tribe (overrides Tribal Libary).

+## Configuration
+**Acts for Leshy Cards** - Adds Leshy cards to the given Acts.

+**Acts for P03 Cards** - Adds P03 cards to the given Acts.
+Note that they will have different abilities if P03 in KCM is not installed.

+**Acts for Grimora Cards** - Adds Grimora cards to the given Acts.
+Note that they will have different abilities if GrimoraMod is not installed.

+**Bingus Flubbed It** - Has Bingus been played for the first time?
 ## Cards
 <details>
 <summary>Main Set</summary>